You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 I saw that the ECU does not go to sleep mode after changing some of the values.

-Do not forget to click 'Reset all presets in ECU' when you are finished with your tests.
+Do not forget to click 'Reset all presets in ECU' when you are finished with your testing.

 |